 Gainey won the Frank J. Selke Trophy, given to the best defensive forward in the league, four straight times between 1978-81.
 He was a member of five Stanley Cup Championship teams in Montreal, including four consecutive titles between 1976 and 1979.
 He won the 1979 Conn Smythe Trophy, for being the most valuable player of the playoffs, by scoring six goals and 16 points in 16 games.
 He was inducted into the Hockey Hall of Fame, as a player, in 1992.

-His career in hockey was far from over on this date.
+His hockey career was far from over on this date.
 Gainey was named the head coach of the Minnesota North Stars in 1990 and took them to the Stanley Cup Final in 1991.
-In 1992, he added general manager to his title He remained with the organization when they relocated to Dallas in 1993.
+In 1992, he added general manager to his title.
+He remained with the organization when they relocated to Dallas in 1993.
 He coached through the end of the 1995-96 season.
 He served as general manager until 2002 and built the team that won the Stanley Cup in 1999.

 Rangers Make Moves